Texas v. White: Dissenting opinion

 Justice Robert Grier wrote a dissent in which he stated that he disagreed "on all points raised and decided" by the majority.
 Grier relied on the case Hepburn v.
 Ellzey (1805) in which Chief Justice John Marshall had defined a state as an entity entitled to representatives in both Congress and the Electoral College.
-Thus, Texas' status had become more analogous to an Indian tribe than to a state.
+Thus, Texas's status had become more analogous to an Indian tribe than to a state.
 He also believed that the issue of Texas statehood was a matter for congressional rather than judicial determination, and he was "not disposed to join in any essay to prove Texas to be a State of the Union when Congress had decided that she is not".
 Justice Grier said that Texas's claim that she was not a state during the Civil War was the equivalent of making a "plea of insanity" and asking the court to now overrule all her acts "made during the disease".
 Justices Noah Swayne and Samuel F. Miller also dissented.

 The dissenting justices rejected the majority opinion for different reasons.
 Grier, a "doughface" from Pennsylvania, was opposed to Radical Reconstruction and was primarily concerned with the bondholders.
 He felt that the Treasury lost any control over the bonds immediately after they were issued.
 Miller and Swayne were more sympathetic than Chase to the radical position.
 In a separate dissent they agreed with the majority that the bonds had been sold illegally by the secessionist government, but agreed with Grier that the current state of Texas was not a state within the meaning of the Constitution.